-Intentional torts are torts committed by a tortfeasor who intends the conduct that gives rise to the tort.
-Generally, other than in the case of some business torts, this means that the tortfeasor only needs to intend to commit the physical act itself but does not necessarily need to intend to commit a wrong or cause damage.
+Intentional torts are torts where the tortfeasor intends the conduct that gives rise to the tort.
+Generally, other than in the case of some business torts, this means that the tortfeasor only needs to intend to commit the physical act itself but does not necessarily need to intend to commit a wrong or to cause damage.

-For example, the tort of trespass to land would occur if you intended to step (and did actually step) onto your neighbour's land without consent, even if you did not intend to trespass or cause damage to your neighbour's property.
+For example, the tort of trespass to land would occur if you intended to step, and did step, onto your neighbour's land without consent, even if you did not intend to trespass or cause damage to your neighbour's property.
 You would be committing a trespass even if you believed the property was actually yours.
 Since you intended to step onto the land in question (and actually did so), you have committed the tort.

 Intentional torts can include actions that cause harm to people (e.g., battery and false imprisonment), physical property (e.g., trespass to chattel and conversion), reputation (e.g., defamation), and economic interests (e.g., inducing breach of contract).
-Intentional torts will be examined in greater detail in Chapter 2, Intentional Torts Against the Person, and Chapter 3, Property Torts.
-Defences to intentional torts will be discussed in Chapter 5, Defences to Intentional Torts.
+Intentional torts will be examined in greater detail in Chapters 2, 3, and 4.